GerhardvanZyl/beer-deleviry-temperature/README.md

 ## The Code
 #### Description
-The code has been purposely over-engineered for the task at hand.

 The solution is broken down into two parts, and my focus has been mostly on the server side and the Angular part taking a back seat.

 The server received the most attention during development and runs on node js.